Faculty & Staff

 3236 CLIFTCT

-Rick Tillman is an educator and research psychologist with a variety of interests in psychology and cognitive science including language, social cognition, cross-cultural linguistics and interaction, statistics, and embodied cognition.
-Above all, educating our next great minds, and creating an equitable and just environment for all learners, is of utmost importance!
+Rick Tillman is an educator and research psychologist with a variety of interests in psychology and cognitive science including language, social cognition, psycholinguistics, statistics, embodied cognition, and the scholarship of teaching and learning.
+Above all, educating our next great minds, and creating an exciting and fruitful learning environment for all students, is of utmost importance!

 Julie Ann Weast